Student Handbook for Master of Science Degree in Biomedical Engineering

 • Thesis Director

 A student selects, with Department approval, their Thesis Director.
 This choice is reflected on the “Master’s Program Planning form” as the ‘Advisor’.
 The Thesis Director can be designated as the Academic Advisor.
-In instances in which Thesis Advisor is changed after submission of the Thesis Outline Form, the student is required to submit a new version or amendment indicating the new advisor.
+In instances in which the Thesis Director is changed after submission of the Thesis/Essay/Professional Project/Publication Approval, the student is required to submit a new version or amendment indicating the new Thesis Director.

 3. Grading System